FaizanCod/BM_1424/README.md

 Under any circumstances, never move/delete any file/folder.

-Under any circumstances, do not edit the contents of task_(no)a_result.txt
+Under any circumstances, do not edit the contents of task_(no)a/b/c_result.txt

 Do not edit the main() function.